aifatelescope/datared/_sources/background-info.md

-## Magnitudes, distance, and extinction
+## Magnitudes, colors, and extinction

 The term magnitude denotes a logarithmic scale of the flux that we observe from a source, *in some specified passband*.
 Depending on how this flux is calibrated, one distinguishes between different kinds of magnitudes.
 We briefly discuss the most basic concepts in the following.